simomosi/dynamic-forms/docs/configurations/fields-configuration.md

 ### `beforeUpdate (htmlElement, data, subjectName)`
 Method called before triggering the field's status update.
 If return value is *false*, the update is aborted.

 Default behavior: nothing.
-For **DynamicDropdown** elements it clear the field content if *clearOnParentVoid* conditions are satisfied.
+For **DynamicSelect** elements it clear the field content if *clearOnParentVoid* conditions are satisfied.

 Parameters